Nash Equilibrium Problems of Polynomials: Polynomial optimization formulations

-When $\allx^*$ is not an isolated KKT point, there may not exist a satisfactory $\dt >0$ for the Step~1.
-For such a case, more investigation is required to verify uniqueness of the NE or to find other NEs.
+When $\allx^*$ is not an isolated KKT point, there may not exist a satisfactory $\dt >0$ for Step~1.
+For such a case, more investigation is required to verify the completeness of the solution set or to find other NEs.
 However, for generic NEPs, there are finitely many KKT points (see Theorem~\ref{tm:genfinite} in the appendix).
 The following is the convergence result for Algorithm~\ref{ag:allKKTSDP}.

-\begin{theorem} Under the same assumptions in Theorem~\ref{tm:finiteconv}, if $\Theta$ is a generic positive definite matrix and $\allx^*$ is an isolated KKT point, then Algorithm~\ref{ag:allKKTSDP} must terminate after finitely many steps, returning a NE that is different from $\allx^*$ or reporting the nonexistence of other NEs. \end{theorem} \begin{proof} Under the given assumptions, Proposition~\ref{prop:choice:dt}(ii) shows the existence of $\dt > 0$ satisfactory for the Step~1 of Algorithm~\ref{ag:allKKTSDP}.
+\begin{theorem} Under the same assumptions in Theorem~\ref{tm:finiteconv}, if $\Theta$ is a generic positive definite matrix and $\allx^*$ is an isolated KKT point, then Algorithm~\ref{ag:allKKTSDP} must terminate after finitely many steps, either returning an NE that is different from $\allx^*$ or reporting the nonexistence of other NEs. \end{theorem} \begin{proof} Under the given assumptions, Proposition~\ref{prop:choice:dt}(ii) shows the existence of $\dt > 0$ satisfactory for the Step~1 of Algorithm~\ref{ag:allKKTSDP}.
 Again, by Proposition~\ref{prop:choice:dt}(i), the feasible set of \reff{eq:upperlvoptall} contains all NEs except $\allx^*$.
 The finite termination of Algorithm~\ref{ag:allKKTSDP} can be proved in the same way as for Theorem~\ref{tm:finiteconv}. \end{proof}

 Once a new NE is obtained, we can repeatedly apply Algorithm~\ref{ag:allKKTSDP}, to compute more NEs, if they exist.
-In particular, if there are finitely many NEs, we can eventually get all of them.
-Indeed, for generic NEPPs, the number of NEs is finite (see Theorem~\ref{tm:genfinite} in the appendix).
-We can assume the set of equilibria is
+In particular, if there are finitely many NEs, then we enumerate them as